centrifuge/documentation/docs/use/participate-in-network/index.md

 - If you want to vote Aye/Nay with 100 CFG with 1x conviction, then 1 * 100 = 100 CFG is the vote value with 8 day lockup of 100 CFG
 - If you want to vote Aye/nay with 100 CFG with 2x conviction, then 2 * 100 = 200 CFG is the vote value with 2 * 8 day lockup of 100 CFG

-Please select the appropriate conviction when voting on the referendum
+Please select the appropriate conviction when voting on the referendum.
 Referenda can be found onchain under Governance -> Democracy -> Referenda.
 Voters can vote with higher conviction to have their vote count.

 #### How do votes succeed?